 There are a number of different types of green tea in Japan.
-Tea leaves for gyokuro are deliberately grown in shade (as opposed to those for sencha, which are grown in the full sun).
+Some tea leaves are deliberately grown in shade for at least the last 20 or 30 days before harvest (as opposed to those for sencha, which are grown in the full sun).
 This slows down growth and stimulates increased chlorophyll levels, resulting in darker leaves and higher levels of amino acids.
 L-Theanine in particular provides a rich umami flavour which is a key aspect of gyokuro.
-Once the leaves have been dried, they are either sold as gyokuro, or they are de-veined and de-stemmed before being stone ground very finely to create the vivid green powder known as matcha.
+Once the leaves have been dried, they are either sold as gyokuro, or they are de-veined and de-stemmed (tencha).
+Tencha can then be stone ground very finely to create the vivid green powder known as matcha.

 Matcha, the drink, is prepared by whisking matcha powder into hot (not boiling) water until smooth.
 This rich green tea is quite bitter, so it is often served with wagashi – traditional Japanese sweets.

 These days, matcha is also very popular as a cooking ingredient in all kinds of sweet and savoury dishes such as mochi, dango, cakes and biscuits, noodles and even mixed with salt as a condiment.

 One of the most popular recipes is ice cream, with the vivid green colour as much of an attraction as the grassy green tea taste.

 I’ve been meaning to make matcha ice cream for the longest time and realised it was a perfect fit for May’s Bloggers Scream For Challenge – the theme this month is Inspired By Hot Drinks.